raspberrypilearning/scary-spot-the-difference/en/step_9.md

 ## What next?

-If you want to have another go at some prank projects then have a look [here](https://rpf.io/pranks)
+If you want to play more tricks on your friends, then [have a look at our collection of prank projects](https://rpf.io/pranks).